 The term user experience, or UX, is the latest buzzword in today’s commercial world, but what exactly does it mean and how do you master it?
 Put simply, user experience (UX) refers to the process of enhancing the user experience across all aspects of interaction with a product, service or company.
 It’s very similar to the customer experience, though the customer in this regard is the end-user of a website, mobile application or product.

 Nowadays, with so many businesses jumping on the UX bandwagon, it’s no longer just a nice-to-have, but a must-have requirement to stay competitive.
-Without well informed UX and user-centric website design, it’s difficult to fulfill your user’s needs and keep them loyal to your brand.
+Without well informed UX and user-centric website design, it’s difficult to fulfil your user’s needs and keep them loyal to your brand.

 You may understand all of this, but be unsure on your next steps; how do I get started in UX for websites and master the user experience altogether?
 Well, that’s where a solid UX strategy comes into play.
 In this blog post, we’ll talk you through why UX is so essential for websites today and how to build a UX strategy that puts your business at the top.